Little penguin: Taxonomy

 The little penguin was first described by German naturalist Johann Reinhold Forster in 1781.
 Several subspecies are known, but a precise classification of these is still a matter of dispute.
 The holotypes of the subspecies E. m. variabilis and Eudyptula minor chathamensis are in the collection of the Museum of New Zealand Te Papa Tongarewa.
 The white-flippered penguin (E. m. albosignata or E. m. minor morpha albosignata) is currently considered by most taxonomists to be a colour morph or subspecies of Eudyptula minor.
-In 2008, Shirihai treated the little penguin and white-flippered penguin as allospecies.
+In 2008, Hadoram Shirihai treated the little penguin and white-flippered penguin as allospecies.
 However, as of 2012, the IUCN and BirdLife International consider the white-flippered penguin to be a subspecies or morph of the little penguin.

-Little penguins from New Zealand and Australia were once considered to be the same species, called Eudyptula minor.
+Little penguins from New Zealand and Australia were once considered the same species, called Eudyptula minor.
 Analysis of mtDNA in 2002 revealed two clades in Eudyptula: one containing little penguins of New Zealand's North Island, Cook Strait and Chatham Island, as well as the white-flippered penguin, and a second containing little penguins of Australia and the Otago region of New Zealand.
 Preliminary analysis of braying calls and cluster analysis of morphometrics partially supported these results.
 A 2016 study described the Australian little penguin as a new and separate species, Eudyptula novaehollandiae.
 E. minor is endemic to New Zealand, while E. novaehollandiae is found in Australia and Otago.
 A 2019 study supported the recognition of E. minor and E. novaehollandiae as separate species.

 The IUCN assessment for Eudyptula minor uses Eudyptula minor and Eudyptula novaehollandiae interchangeably throughout the report to specify location, but considers them as two genetically distinct clades within the same species.